uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 *  The defaults should work well, but you can play with the settings, like the Altitude and the Azimuth
 *  Make sure you apply some transparency to the pseudocolour DEM, and place the hillshade layer underneath (in `Properties > Symbology > Transparency`)

-> Another methods is to use the hillshade tool instead of the symbology: `Raster > Analysis > Hillshade...`.
+> Another method is to use the hillshade tool instead of the symbology: `Raster > Analysis > Hillshade...`.

 ## Create a watershed layer

 Using the Strahler tool, we can create a **watershed** raster that shows where water would flow according to the DEM.

-Open the Processing Toolbox (cog icon) and try using the SAGA tool called "**Strahler order**" using the clipped DEM as an input(a temporary file is fine for now).
+Open the Processing Toolbox (cog icon) and try using the SAGA tool called "**Strahler order**" using the clipped DEM as an input (a temporary file is fine for now).

 Look at the result.
 It seems there is an issue with our data.
 A common problem with DEMs is that they have sinks and spikes that will make further analyses more difficult.

 We can use the "Fill sinks (Wang & Liu)" tool to **fill the sinks** in our clipped DEM.

-* When we do that, we have to play with the "Minimum slope" value, to make sure that all streams feed into a bigger stream.
-Try 5 degrees, for example.
+* When we do that, we might have to play with the "Minimum slope" value, but the default of 0.01 degrees should work well if the layer was reprojected to a suitable Projected Reference System.
 * As an output, we only need to tick the "Filled DEM" (first one in the list), which we can also save to file.
 You can however keep the "Watershed Basins" output to check that your minimum slope is high enough.

 If we **re-run the Strahler order tool** on the filled DEM, we will be able to see more useful data.